Coffee Pruning

 Q2: What's the difference between pruning and stumping?

-A2: Pruning selectively trims branches yearly; stumping cuts the tree to ground level every 5–7 years to renew growth.
+A2: Pruning selectively trims branches, while stumping cuts the tree to ground level every 5–7 years to renew growth.

 Q3: How does pruning contribute to long-term farm sustainability?

-A3: It keeps trees healthy for many years, reduces disease risk, and supports consistent yields over the tree’s lifespan.
+A3: It can keep trees healthy for many years, reduces disease risk, and supports consistent yields over the tree’s lifespan.

 Q4: Can pruning affect harvest timing?